How to Prove “Proximate Causation” in Nevada Injury Cases

 Proximate cause exists when:

-But if the plaintiff contends that there may have been more than one cause of the plaintiff’s injury, then the court switches from the “but for” test to the “substantial factor test“: There is proximate cause if the defendant’s wrongful act was a “substantial factor” in bringing about the plaintiff’s injury.
+Though if there may have been more than one cause of your injury, then the court switches from the “but for” test to the “substantial factor test“: There is proximate cause if the defendant’s wrongful act was a “substantial factor” in bringing about your injury.6

 Example: Ben is driving drunk and has propane in his trunk.
 Ben hits a cyclist, causing the propane to explode and burn the cyclist.
 Although the propane was the cause of the burns, Ben’s drunk driving was still a substantial factor in setting into motion the events that caused the burn.
 Therefore, Ben’s drunk driving was a proximate cause of the cyclist’s injuries.

-In order to prevail in a negligence claim, the plaintiff has to prove both
+In order to prevail in a negligence claim, you have to prove both

 For example, if a car strikes a pedestrian, the driver’s actions constitute the actual cause of the accident.7

-For example, if someone was injured in a slip-and-fall accident in a casino, valuable evidence for proving proximate causation would include:
+For example, if you were injured in a slip-and-fall accident in a casino, valuable evidence for proving proximate causation would include:

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
-He has been featured on CNN, Good Morning America, Dr Phil, Court TV, The Today Show and Court TV.
+He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.